smxi/rbxi/trunk/rbxi-data/readme-rbxi.txt

 	-s is useful, besides being eye candy, for letting you know that the script is actually doing something while it sits there working on your deletions or backups.
+-U Update script manually from svn server.
+It will update it to where-ever you have it installed.
+-v Show script version and last used information.
+Also shows last time you did a backup and which backup directory was used.
+This should help people like me who can't remember.
 -------------------------------------------------------------------------
 BACKUP PARTITION FORMATTING:
 ---------------------------